Gig workers face big tax surprise next year

 “So, they are playing catch-up, trying to figure out how to raise compliance.
 Matching payments from payors is their best strategy,” Davidson said.

-The tax change was buried inside the American Rescue Actsigned into law by President Joe Biden on March 11.
+The tax change was part of the American Rescue Act signed into law by President Joe Biden on March 11.

 What kind of paperwork do you see?